Benjamin-Walker/log-neural-cdes/README.md

 The configuration files for all the experiments with fixed hyperparameters can be found in the `experiment_configs` folder and
 `run_experiment.py` is currently configured to run the repeat experiments on the UEA datasets.
-The `results` folder contains a zip file of the output files from the UEA, PPG, and toy experiment.
+The `results` folder contains a zip file of the output files from the UEA, PPG, and toy experiments.
 Furthermore, it contains the code for analysing the results and generating the plots in the paper.

 ## Requirements